platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/strapi/add-database.md

 {{% description %}}

-This guide will show you how to provision and connect to two different databases on Upsun:
+This guide will show you how to provision and connect to two different databases on {{% vendor/name %}}:

 - PostgreSQL
 - Oracle MySQL

 ## 1. Branch

-Like all updates to your Upsun projects, first create a new dedicated environment to test this change.
+Like all updates to your {{% vendor/name %}} projects, first create a new dedicated environment to test this change.

 ```bash
 git checkout -b upgrade-db